 Latest Inflation Expectations Model Release (February 13, 2019)

-The Federal Reserve Bank of Cleveland reports that its latest estimate of 10-year expected inflation is 2.09 percent.
-In other words, the public currently expects the inflation rate to be above 2 percent on average over the next decade.
+The Federal Reserve Bank of Cleveland reports that its latest estimate of 10-year expected inflation is 1.97 percent.
+In other words, the public currently expects the inflation rate to be below 2 percent on average over the next decade.

 - Excel: This spreadsheet contains the inflation expectations model’s output from 1982 to the present.
 Output includes expected inflation for horizons from 1 year to 30 years, the real risk premium, the inflation risk premium, and the real interest rate.